 Hatuey Ramos-Fermín is an artist, educator, and curator based in The Bronx.

 Ishmael Randall Weeks (1976, Cusco Perú) received his BA from Bard College in Annandale-on-Hudson, NY (2000) and attended the Skowhegan School of Painting and Sculpture (2007).

-Gabriela Rangel (Venezuela/USA) is Visual Arts Director and Chief Curator at Americas Society.
+Gabriela Rangel (Venezuela/USA) is Artistic Director of the Museo de Arte Latinoamericano de Buenos Aires (MALBA).
+From 2004–2019 Rangel was Visual Arts Director and Chief Curator at The Americas Society in New York.
 She holds an M.A. in Curatorial Studies from Bard College, Annandale-on-Hudson; an M.A. in Media and Communications Studies from the Universidad Católica Andrés Bello in Caracas, and Film Studies from the Escuela Internacional de Cine at San Antonio de los Baños, Cuba.

 Diana Rangel was born in Caracas in 1987, where she lives and works as an artist and independent researcher.